exceptionless/Website/content/news/2016/2016-08-29-exceptionless-helps-identify-issue-affecting-25000-users-case-study.md

 Here's what Will Graham, [CEVO, Inc.](http://cevo.com/) developer, had to say when we asked him a few Exceptionless case study questions.<!--more-->

-## Exceptionless Case Study &#8211; CEVO, Inc.
+## Exceptionless Case Study - CEVO, Inc.

 ### What’s the number one customer-facing bug Exceptionless helped you squash?

-> &#8220;The issue was so prevalent we completely ditched WPF and rewrote our UI layer in GDI+/WinForms&#8221; &#8211; Will Graham, CEVO, Inc
+> "The issue was so prevalent we completely ditched WPF and rewrote our UI layer in GDI+/WinForms" - Will Graham, CEVO, Inc

 **Will:**

 Definitely crashes related to .NET Framework installation corruptions on end-user machines.
-While Exceptionless didn't (and can't) immediately point and say, &#8220;here's how to fix it&#8221;, it did shine light on an issue that was affecting approximately 5% of our 500,000 installed base.
+While Exceptionless didn't (and can't) immediately point and say, "here's how to fix it", it did shine light on an issue that was affecting approximately 5% of our 500,000 installed base.
 The issue was so prevalent we completely ditched WPF and rewrote our UI layer in GDI+/WinForms, but **Exceptionless gave us insight to see the problem and how many users were being affected**.

 ### Were you surprised at the initial results of using Exceptionless for the first time?
 How many errors were you seeing?

-> &#8220;Exceptionless has changed our internal development process and how we approach code.
-Proper error handling and visibility is now a first-class priority for us and Exceptionless makes it super easy.&#8221; &#8211; Will Graham, CEVO, Inc
+> "Exceptionless has changed our internal development process and how we approach code.
+Proper error handling and visibility is now a first-class priority for us and Exceptionless makes it super easy." - Will Graham, CEVO, Inc

 **Will:**